 We welcome you to the Boston Ruby community.
 Whatever your goal is in learning to program, we hope to connect you with the tools to take the next step.

-We support mothers who want to code.
-We will provide childcare to those who need it.
-Please let us know if you want to use these services on the application form.
+We support parents who want to code, so we will provide childcare to those who need it.
+Please let us know if you want to use this service when you register for the workshop.

 Code of Conduct